 In the winter, Lindsey is the high school nordic ski coach and in the summer she loves to trail run and backpack.

 Andrea spent the first five years of her architectural career working in the public sector and the next five focused on residential interiors.
 This broad spectrum of experience has made her able to appreciate the joys and challenges that come with both types of projects, and everything in between.
 Andrea is a practical thinker and a hands-on maker of things.
 She also has experience in business development and management.
 Her role at LSA is balanced between architectural design and business development duties.
 She is a licensed Architect in the State of Montana.

 In addition to her role at LSA, Andrea runs a small business and spends as much time outside with her husband and two young children as possible.

 Lotus values architecture as a collaborative process that can positively impact the people and places it serves.
 Drawing from her background as a sculptor, carpenter, and contractor, she approaches architecture from both artistic and practical directions.
-With training in natural building and sustainable design, she holds environmental principles at the center of her work and believes sustainable architecture is a critical piece of creating a renewable future.
+With training in natural building and sustainable design, she places environmental principles at the center of her work and believes sustainable architecture is a critical piece of creating a renewable future.
 Lotus received her BA in Art from Reed College and M. Arch from UC Berkeley and holds her architectural license in Montana.

 When not in the office, Lotus spends her time outdoors and connecting with friends, family, and community in Bozeman

 Kluane is enthralled by the positive impact architectural design can have on individuals, families, and society at large.
 She believes that every project should both reflect and enhance the lives of its inhabitants.
 In addition to her experience in Landscape Design, Kluane has worked in both the production, and design wings of architectural firms, and finds value in designs that are inspired, yet down-to-earth.
 Speaking of earth, Kluane is also an advocate for natural building materials’ ability to make a big impact on inhabitants’ lives, in balance with making minimal impact on the environment.